FreedomBen/breakout71/Readme.md

 - on mobile, relative movement of the touch would be amplified and added to the puck
 - option : don't pause on mobile when lifting finger

-# Premium: infinite mode

-Allow players to loop the game, adding one hasard per loop, making it harder and harder to exploit each strategy.
-The high score are separated from the main mode.
-The scores are added for unlock.
-You no longer get upgrades after the first 7 levels.
-The score you make in each level is instead multiplied by the number of "upgrades" and "choices" you would have had.

-The score is your "fuel", and lets you pick the next level from a list.
-Each level has a cost, preview, and one or two downgrades.
-Each downgrade acts as a score multiplier.
-Your goal is no longer to score higher, but to go farther

-# Challenges

-Possible challenges :
-    - Add negative coins that make the coin magnet less usage
-  - add negative bricks that clear coins and reset combo
-  - add a brick eating enemy that forces you to play fast
-  - add a force field for 10s that negates hots start
-  - other perks can be randomly turned off
-  - ball keeps accelerating until unplayable
-  - graphical effects like trail, contrast, blur to make it harder to see what's going on
-  - ball creates a draft behind itself that blows coins in odd patterns
-  - bricks are invisible

-- add red anti-coins that apply downgrades
-  - destroy your combo
-  - hurt your score
-  - behave like heavier coins.
-  - deactivate a perk for this level
-  - reduce your number of coins
-  - destroy all coins on screen
-  - lowers your combo
-  - reduce your choice for your next perk

 # extend re-playability
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..